omsharansingh/nem-website/readme.md

 Make config.json file from config.json.sample

-If you want to develope with original original i18 spreadsheet, you can set `document_key` with config.json.
+If you want to develope with original i18 spreadsheet, you can set `document_key` with config.json.

 ## Development